 Embry-Riddle Aeronautical University's Prescott, Arizona campus is

-cutting-edge instruction and training for tomorrow’s aviation,
+worldwide for cutting-edge instruction and training for tomorrow’s

-mile-high city and its climate reflects seasonable weather
+a mile-high city and its climate reflects seasonable weather

 excellent for flying.
 Daytime averages are 80°F in the summer and

 45°F in the winter.
 At 5,000 ft. above sea level, it boasts a mild

 climate, clean air, pristine wilderness areas, and nearby national

 forests.
 The university is a small, private, residential university

 in the mountains of Arizona with approximately 3,500 students.

 Staff/faculty/student interaction is highly valued and is a central